katadjina/aspnet_MVC_form/README.md

-asp .NET Core MVC
+ASP .NET Core MVC

-Form with personalised validation / Creating a controller method that verifies the model states (instead of adding contraints to the model >>LoginForm<< itself)
+* Form with personalised validation
+* Creating a controller method that verifies the model state (instead of adding contraints to the model >>LoginForm<< itself)
+* Form creation without tag helpers